 4. Podcasts and emerging innovations will drive future growth in digital audio advertising.
 With UK adult weekly reach having doubled from 8% to 16.4% in the last six years and now accounting for 11% of total commercial listening, podcasts have become a firm fixture in audiences' listening habits.
-This positive momentum is reflected in advertiser spending: the latest UK IAB spend data (2023) demonstrates how podcast ad revenues grew by 43% in the two years to 2023, representing almost half (47%) of total UK digital audio spend.
+This positive momentum is reflected in advertiser spending: the latest UK IAB spend data (2024) demonstrates how podcast ad revenues grew by 55% in the three years to 2024, representing over half (51%) of total UK digital audio spend.
 WARC global ad spend forecasts suggest that this impressive growth curve is set to continue in the immediate future, with global podcast revenue predicted to grow +7.9% in 2025 and +6.5% in 2026.
 Innovative digital audio formats like in-game audio are also gaining popularity among advertisers and are likely to create new revenue streams for audio, driving market growth and attracting increased investment.